rdkcentral/Lightning/docs/RenderEngine/Shaders/Perspective.md

 # Perspective

-With the Perspective shader you can add a lighting & 3D effect to the to be rendered texture.
+With the Perspective shader, you can add a lighting & 3D effect to the texture to be rendered.

 ## Usage